 Before the time when worldwide shipping of semen of stallions of all kinds of origin was not yet practiced, almost every European country had their own distinctive type of Arabian, formed by the selection exerted by the natural environment, climate, and food or also by selection criteria applied by their respective region or country.
-As a result, there are Egyptian Arabians as well as Spanish, Russian, Polish or Marbach Arabians, just to name a few.
+As a result, there are Egyptian Arabians as well as Spanish, Russian.
+Polish or Marbach Arabians. just to name a few.
 The state studs took over the breeding for the selection of stallions and specified the criteria to be used.
 Functionality was considered more important for the selection than Arabian type, as all horses were intended to be ridden later on.
 The wind of the legendary old cavalry was still blowing through the barns and training centers for riders and breeders.
 Private studs used the state-run stallion stations without having to stable stallions of their own.
-Today, however, almost a hundred years later, riding horses as a means of transportation have vanished from public spaces and lots of things have changed.
+Today, however, almost a hundred years later, riding horses by Monika Savier as a means of transportation have vanished from public spaces and lots of things have changed.
 Many state studs were closed or it was allowed to convert them into museums of all sorts.
 Small private breeding enterprises cropped up.
 Riding turned into a hobby.
-What connects the different worlds of horses and their owners today is a kind of world religion that provides the space for an enormously wide field of interest, such as sports, representation, or economy.
-In addition, advanced reproduction technologies evolved, and were not only applied by the state studs for their stallions, but even by private small breeders.
+What connects the different worlds of horses and their owners today is a kind of world religion that provides the space for an enormously wide field of interest,